A new recursion relation for tree-level NLSM amplitudes based on hidden zeros: Introduction

 \section{Introduction}

-A central idea of the modern $S$-matrix program is to construct scattering amplitudes directly from general physical principles—such as locality and unitarity—without relying on the traditional Lagrangian formulation and Feynman rules.
-A prominent example is the well-known Britto–Cachazo–Feng–Witten (BCFW) recursion relation \cite{Britto:2004ap,Britto:2005fq}, which employs factorization on physical poles to recursively build higher-point amplitudes from lower-point ones.
+A central idea of the modern $S$-matrix program is to construct scattering amplitudes directly from general physical principles---such as locality and unitarity---without relying on the traditional Lagrangian formulation and Feynman rules.
+A prominent example is the well-known Britto-Cachazo-Feng-Witten (BCFW) recursion relation \cite{Britto:2004ap,Britto:2005fq}, which employs factorization on physical poles to recursively build higher-point amplitudes from lower-point ones.
 The BCFW recursion relation has proven to be a powerful tool for computing gluon and graviton amplitudes at tree level.
-However, when applied to effective field theories (EFTs) such as the non-linear sigma model (NLSM), it encounters a major obstacle: non-vanishing boundary terms at infinity.
-For instance, NLSM amplitudes with even external lines always contain contact terms, which does not have any propagator and cannot be factorized.
-Given the central role of EFTs in describing phenomena such as spontaneous symmetry breaking, it is both natural and important to extend the BCFW recursion so as to improve its applicability to a broader class of theories, including EFTs.
+However, when applied to effective field theories (EFTs) such as the non-linear sigma model (NLSM), it encounters a major obstacle: the presence of non-vanishing boundary terms at infinity.
+For instance, NLSM amplitudes with even external lines always contain contact terms, which do not have any propagator and cannot be factorized.
+Given the central role of EFTs in describing phenomena such as spontaneous symmetry breaking, it is both natural and important to extend the BCFW recursion to improve its applicability to a broader class of theories, including EFTs.